cloudymolecule/firebook/README.md

 ## AUTHORS AND ACKNOWLEDGEMENT

-Whoever made JS and ES6 happens, you have my deepest gratitudes, none of this would be possible without you.
+Whoever made JS and ES6 happen, you have my deepest gratitudes, none of this would be possible without you.

 ## CONTRIBUTING